mossc001/OVMS_MQTT_with_HA/README.md

 This guide shows you link your Open Vehicle Monitoring System (https://www.openvehicles.com/) to use your own MQTT server with TLS encryption, while also reading the data within Home Assistant.

 ## Preparing MQTT Broker
 For the purpose of this section, I will be using a pre-existing Mosquitto MQTT Broker.
+Credit to https://openest.io/ for the majority of the content for the Certificate Generation, slightly modified for my purpose.

 ### Certificate Generation
 #### Certificate Authority [CA]